ysndr/sam-knn-regressor/README.md

 Instead of just dropping these items, those that still comply with the STM are moved into the LTM.

-To keep the LTM of size *m* at a reasonable size a kmeans++ clustering is conducted on it using *m/2* clusters
+To keep the LTM of size *m* at a reasonable size a kmeans++ clustering is conducted on it using *m/2* clusters as the ltm reaches a maximum size.

+To decide which memory actually gets used to make predictions, the current performance of each memory ois tracked everytime new training samples are presented.
+The best performing memory is subsequently used to make upcoming predictions (unless new trainig data gives another memory the edge).

 > More detailed steps can be found in the linked paper[^paper]